-Fat, fluffy pancakes stacked tall and begging to be drenched in maple syrup, spooned with fruit compote, and/or slathered in nut butter, these healthy Vegan Pancakes are ultra low-maintenance.
+Fat, fluffy pancakes stacked tall and begging to be drenched in maple syrup, spooned with fruit compote, and/or slathered in nut butter, these healthy vegan pancakes are ultra low-maintenance.

-How to Make Perfect (EASY) Homemade Vegan Pancakes
+How to Make Vegan Pancakes from Scratch

-And spoiler: this is a Vegan Pancake recipe without flax eggs, without egg replacer, and without any other odd add-ins.
+And spoiler: this is a vegan pancake recipe without flax eggs, without egg replacer, and without any other odd add-ins.

 - Whole Wheat Flour.
 I love my pancakes on the healthy side, and I find that with white whole wheat flour (which is higher in fiber and nutrients than white flour), they are still plenty light and fluffy.

 - Pure Maple Syrup + Vanilla.
 A touch of each for sweetness and flavor.

 - Coconut Oil.
 Or olive oil or canola oil, for moisture.
 This recipe needs just 1 tablespoon to make the pancakes satisfying.

-Do not make these Vegan Pancakes without baking powder.
-Since there isn’t an egg, it’s the ingredient that helps the pancakes lift.
+Do not make these vegan pancakes without baking powder!
+Since this recipe is made without eggs, it’s the ingredient that helps the pancakes lift.

 Vegan Pancake Cooking Tips

-- Ensure your baking powder isn’t expired.
+- Ensure Your Baking Powder Isn’t Expired.
 I always recommend aluminum free baking powder to avoid any off metallic flavors.

-- Don’t overmix!
+- Don’t Overmix!
 It’s OK for the batter to be a bit lumpy.
 Overmixing will activate the gluten in the flour and make the pancakes tough.
 No thank you.

 - Blueberry would be ideal for summer (or lemon blueberry!).